-- 4.27 This policy seeks to achieve higher levels of residential density through alternative and more traditional housing typologies.
-Where a taller building is proposed for housing, this policy requires developers to submit alternative design approaches that employ more traditional typologies to demonstrate whether equivalent residential densities (measured in internal floor space or habitable rooms) can be achieved. - 4.28 For clarity, the building height is the vertical distance between finished grade and the highest point on the building, including any plant located on the roof.
-On sloped sites the building height is measured from the average finished grade to the highest point on the building. - 4.29 The equivalent height in residential storeys is typically: - up to four storeys for 15 metres; - up to eight storeys for 25 metres; and - up to 15 storeys for 45 metres - 4.30 Non-residential buildings will have varying storey heights; therefore, it is the overall building height that is measured rather than the number of storeys. - 4.31 Suitable locations for buildings up to 25 metres in height align with the principle of developing at higher densities in areas that have key public transport links with good connectivity and that have good access to services and facilities.
-These are the sustainable development locations set out in Policy SP1, illustrated by the spatial strategy (Figure 1) and also set out on the submission policies map.
+4.27 This policy seeks to achieve higher levels of residential density through alternative and more traditional housing typologies.
+Where a taller building is proposed for housing, this policy requires developers to submit alternative design approaches that employ more traditional typologies to demonstrate whether equivalent residential densities (measured in internal floor space or habitable rooms) can be achieved.

-- 4.32 Bexley's contribution to London's economic growth will be achieved in part by intensification of the borough's designated industrial locations.
-All designated SIL in the borough is considered to be a sustainable development location for industrial uses and therefore appropriate for the optimisation of sites including increased building heights, as defined by Part 1.b) of this policy. - 4.33 In the borough's sustainable development locations (defined in Policy SP1 and Figure 1) taller buildings are considered to be between 15 and 25 metres in height.
+- 4.28 For clarity, the building height is the vertical distance between finished grade and the highest point on the building, including any plant located on the roof.
+On sloped sites the building height is measured from the average finished grade to the highest point on the building. - 4.29 The equivalent height in residential storeys is typically: - up to four storeys for 15 metres; - up to eight storeys for 25 metres; and - up to 15 storeys for 45 metres - 4.30 Buildings will have varying storey heights; therefore, it is the overall building height that is measured rather than the number of storeys. - 4.31 Suitable locations for buildings up to 25 metres in height align with the principle of developing at higher densities in areas that have key public transport links with good connectivity and that have good access to services and facilities.
+These are the Sustainable Development Locations set out in policy SP1, illustrated on the Key Diagram (Figure 1) and also set out on the adopted Policies Map. - 4.32 Bexley's contribution to London's economic growth will be achieved in part by intensification of the borough's designated industrial locations.
+All designated SIL in the borough is considered to be a sustainable location for industrial uses and therefore appropriate for the optimisation of sites including increased building heights, as defined by Part 2.b. of Policy DP12. - 4.33 In the borough's identified Sustainable Development Locations (defined in Policy SP1 and illustrated on the Key Diagram) taller buildings are considered to be between 15 and 25 metres in height.
 Building typologies, such as mansion blocks, perimeter blocks, or stacked maisonettes, are the borough's taller buildings of choice for residential or residential led mixed-use development.
-These typologies achieve higher levels of density whilst fitting in sympathetically to the borough's predominantly lower density residential character. - 4.34 The parts of the borough outside of the sustainable development locations, illustrated on the key diagram and submission policies map, is considered inappropriate for taller building heights and a maximum building height of 15m applies.
-Proposals for development outside of the sustainable development locations should include an options appraisal as part of the design and access statement, as well as demonstrating that the scheme is sustainable, in line with Policy SP1. - 4.35 Height should be an output of other considerations.
+These typologies achieve higher levels of density whilst fitting in sympathetically to the borough's predominantly lower density residential character. - 4.34 Parts of the borough outside of Sustainable Development Locations, illustrated on the Key Diagram and adopted Policies Map, are considered inappropriate for taller building heights and a maximum building height of 15m applies.
+Proposals for development outside of Sustainable Development Locations should include an options appraisal as part of the design and access statement, as well as demonstrating compliance with all relevant Development Plan policies, in line with Part 4 of Policy SP1. - 4.35 Height should be an output of other considerations.
 Buildings should not be designed to reach certain heights.
 Development proposals should ensure that they contribute to the placemaking of the wider area.
 Planning applications for schemes with tall buildings should justify the proposed heights with regards to these considerations and the requirements of the policy.